xbeat/Machine-Learning/README.md

 Introduction to Object-Oriented Programming (OOP)

 Object-Oriented Programming is a programming paradigm that organizes code into objects, which are instances of classes.
 OOP focuses on the concept of objects that contain data and code, emphasizing the relationships between objects to design and structure programs.

+## Exploring Python Virtual Environments

+Understanding Virtual Environments

+A virtual environment in Python represents an isolated working space that maintains its own independent set of Python packages and dependencies.
+This isolation ensures that projects remain self-contained, preventing conflicts between different projects' requirements and the global Python installation.

 ## Label Smoothing Technique for Regularizing ML Models in Python